-I often eat curry with Basmati or Yasmin rice but it tastes also amazing with potatoes or Indian flatbread (naan, chapati, roti).
+I often eat curry with Basmati or Jasmine rice but it tastes also amazing with potatoes or Indian flatbread (naan, chapati, roti).
 You can even serve it with regular bread.
-This creamy coconut milk curry with vegetables contains healthy carbs, protein, and fat and tastes absolutely amazing.
-You can also sprinkle some fresh coriander on top since coriander is an incredible herb which goes so well with curry.
+This creamy coconut milk curry contains healthy carbs, protein, and fat and tastes absolutely amazing.
+You can also sprinkle some fresh coriander on top since coriander is an incredible herb that goes so well with curry.

 Slow Cooker Vegetable Curry?